Dr Natasa LackovicLecturer

 - "University-Creative Industry/Independent Artistic Associations-Community" links and collaboration, such as projects with comic artists

-- Critical views on graduate employability; graduate employability paradigm shift
+- Critical views on graduate employability (GE); GE paradigm shift

-- Multiculturality and (im)migration, intercultural competencies, fluid identities, and critical exploirations on how those relate to HE "internationalisation" and "globalization"
+- Multiculturality and (im)migration, intercultural competencies, fluid identities, critical exploirations on how those relate to "internationalisation" and "globalization"

 - Student-created (multimodal) resources and artistic acts for new conceptualisations/theorisation of learning in general and HE in particular

-I teach on the entirely online Doctoral Programme in Higher Education Research, Evaluation and Enhancement (HEREE) and convene the module ED.S842: Enhancing Learning Teaching and Assessment at University.
+Module leader: I teach on the online Doctoral Programme in Higher Education Research, Evaluation and Enhancement (HEREE) and I lead the module ED.S842: Enhancing Learning Teaching and Assessment at University.

 Before coming to Lancaster, I spent four years at the University of Nottingham, exploring the role of digital pictures in HE teaching-learning applied via a design-based research approach (my PhD).
 Publications from this PhD thesis are on their way.
-At Nottingham, I was also working as Teaching Assistant for master's degree courses and on various research projects to supplement my international fees.
-Therefore, I engaged in various projects tackling education with 3D heritage artefacts, new conceptualisations of graduate employability, the role of microblogging (Twitter) in HE, and Black and Ethnic Minority students’ achievement, among other projects.
+At Nottingham, I was also working as Teaching Assistant for master's degree courses and won university award for teaching, and worked part-time on various research projects to supplement my international fees.
+Therefore, I engaged in various projects tackling education with 3D heritage artefacts, critical conceptualisations of graduate employability, the role of microblogging (Twitter) in HE, and Black and Ethnic Minority students’ achievement, among other projects.
 Prior to Nottingham, I did my MA at the Institute of Education/UCL, London, exploring the role of language and literature textbooks’ images (alongside literature excerpts) relating to critical theories of national identity formation.
 I began my career as an English teacher (5 years of teaching experience), having completed a BA in English Studies (Language and Literature) at the University of Belgrade, Serbia.

 PhD Supervision Interests